Sports Study Music Kids Site and Search Games Movies Fun Kids

 A pulley is a type of simple machine that uses a wheel with a groove in it and a rope.
 The rope fits into the groove and one end of the rope goes around the load.
 You pull on the other end.
 The pulley helps you to move the load or change direction of the force.

 Some examples of pulleys include cranes, flag poles, and window blinds.
 When multiple pulleys are used together it's called a block and tackle.
-Another use of the pulley is a flat wheel and belts.
+Another use of the pulley is with a flat wheel and belts.
 These kinds of pulleys are often used in cars.

 Inclined plane